MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/ParticleComponents/minecraftParticle_lifetime_events.md

 # Particle Documentation - Particle Lifetime Events component

+This component allows for triggering events based on various lifetime events.

 ```json
 "minecraft:particle_lifetime_events": {
       // all events use the event names in the event section